-create switch name=switch_hostnam user=username password=username vendor=brocade Advanced-mode: [mask=ports_that_will_n [protocol=ssh teln e_password qlogic site-specific_vendor ot_be_fenced] (admin) (password) (brocade) (ssh) all of the switches within your fabric to which a CXFS client You will use a similar se command. et of subcommands to modify a switch via the $modify$ Basic-mode usage notes: • name specifies the hostname of the Fibre Channel, SAS, or InfiniBand switch; this is used to determine the IP address of the switch. password.
-Note: For password the password for the specified username .
-The default is ess authentication, the following public and private keys each server-capable administration node: /root/.ssh/id_rs /root/.ssh/id_rs • user specifies the us default is admin. ser name to use when sending a message to the switch.
-The • vendor specifies the e vendor of the switch.
-It can be one of the following values: brocade (default) lsi qlogic voltaire site-specific-value cxfs_admin:mycluster> create switch name=myswitch vendor=qlogic mask specifies the ports on the switch that will never be fenced.
-By default, no ports are masked (and therefore all ports are available for fencing).
-The value for mask is a series of comma-separated port ranges.
-For example, the following states that ports 0, 4, and 12 through 15 for myswitch will never be fenced by CXFS:
+create switch

+name= switch_hostname

+user=username (admin)

+password=username_password (password)

+vendor=brocade qlogic voltaire lsi (brocade)

+[mask=ports\that\will\not\be\fenced] [protocol=ssh|telnet]

+(ssh)

+Note: You must define all of the switches within your fabric to which a CXFS client or server is connected.

+You will use a similar set of subcommands to modify a switch via the modify command.

+- name specifies the hostname of the Fibre Channel, SAS, or InfiniBand switch; this is used to determine the IP address of the switch. - password specifies the password for the specified username.
+The default is password.

+Note: For passwordless authentication, the following public and private keys should be stored on each server-capable administration node:

+/root/.ssh/id\rsa.pub /root/.ssh/id\rsa

+• user specifies the user name to use when sending a message to the switch.
+The default is admin.

+• vendor specifies the vendor of the switch.
+It can be one of the following values:

+brocade (default) lsi qlogic voltaire